 - Malaya became Malaysia on 16 September 1946.

 Members of the Royal Australian Air Force (RAAF) were the first Australians be sent to Southeast Asia in 1940.
 Australian service men and women joined British and Indian troops in Malaya, and at one of the largest naval bases in the world, in Singapore.
 The tropical conditions were challenging for the Australian troops who were not used to working in stifling heat and constant rain.
-By February 1941 the Army, RAAF and medical personnel began making their way north through Malaya preparing to defend the Malayan peninsula.
+By February 1941 the Army and RAAF began making their way north through Malaya, preparing to defend the Malayan peninsula.

 'Our text books, our tactical methods, our equipment, our clothing, had been designed for a European war.
 Recent desert fighting had modified methods to suit the desert.
 Jungle conditions were such that, while textbook principles were sound, the methods had to be varied fundamentally.'